 Contact Shep (314) 692-2200

-Customer Service Is More than Just Being Nice
+Amazing Customer Service Is More than Just Being Nice

 Amazing Customer Service We don’t want to be known for having the nicest people.
 We want to be known for having the most helpful people. — Tom Knox, Vice-President of Retail and Business Development, Ace Hardware Last week I had the privilege of presenting a speech to the fine people at Ace Hardware.
-As […]
+As usual, […]

 customer-service-more-than-being-niceAmazing Customer Service